-If your doctor has recommended cortisone injections, it’s likely for the purpose of reducing inflammation and relieving you of pain.
+If your doctor has recommended cortisone shots, it’s likely for the purpose of reducing inflammation and relieving you of pain.
 A physician typically injects cortisone into a joint, such as the knee, shoulder, or hip.
 Here’s what you can expect from this procedure, as well as side effects and risks.

-The shots can easily be administered in a doctor’s office and do not take long.
-Usually, your doctor will inject cortisone into the soft tissues or a joint area, such as in the back, knee, hip, elbow, ankle, shoulder or wrist.
+These injections can easily be administered in a doctor’s office and do not take long.
+Usually, your doctor will inject cortisone into the soft tissues or a joint area, such as in the:

 Cortisone, which is typically administered as a corticosteroid (a steroid hormone), works by suppressing the body’s immune system, which minimizes the swelling and inflammation associated with the injury or disease and relieves pain.

 Your doctor will first prep the area for the injection with local anesthetic.
-A cortisone injection itself does not necessarily cause pain, but will feel like pressure is being applied to the joint.
+A cortisone injection itself does not necessarily cause pain, but will feel like pressure in your joint.
 The corticosteroid is then released into the injection site, usually along with an anesthetic.
 While the corticosteroid works gradually to reduce inflammation and pain over time, the anesthetic works much quicker to provide immediate pain relief.

 Second, because cortisone limits the immune system, there is the potential for infection and deterioration of tissue around the injection site.
 Physicians routinely advise patients to suspend use of any blood-thinning medications prior to administration of the injections to prevent excessive bleeding and bruising at the injection site.